bphoa/website/contact.md

 ## Contact Information

-All communications should go through our Community Manager, L.Sharisse Butterfield, at Sentry Management:
+All communications should go through our Community Manager, Jennifer Chapman, at Sentry Management:

 Phone
 : (407) 788-6700 ext.
 51118